 Happy Birthday to You!! … and you … and you and you?!?!
 The Birthday Paradox

-- Jul 29
+- Jul 29, 2025

-- 3 min read
+- 4 min read

 Getting invited to a lot of parties is not the forte of people inclined to recreationally mull over the implication of mathematical probability equations.
 However, fortunately, thinking in counterfactuals is.
 Thus, envision yourself getting invited to a party where there are 22 other people, and one of these people poses a casual bet to you; they bet that someone at the party shares the same birthday as someone else.
-"Hmm," you think, "there are 365 days in the year; a max of 22 different birthday dates in this room, that's only 6% of the days of the year that could possibly be someone's birthday, no way two are the same."
+"Hmm," you think, "there are 365 days in the year, a max of 22 different birthday dates in this room, that's only 6% of the days of the year that could possibly be someone's birthday, no way two are the same."
 Then, before you share this thought, being the savvy stats student you are, you realize that the odds of this are represented in a probability equation you're familiar with, and that the odds of two people sharing a birthday are much higher than people would initially, intuitively think.
-"Oh right, mutual birthdays would be represented by pairwise independence, which, if we calculated all as part of a larger set would give us a counterintuitively high probability of two being the same."
-"Uh, yeah, umm, you got it" says the person from behind a painfully forced smile just before they make any paper thin excuse to leave your presence and go mingle with others.
-Although you'd have failed miserably at mingling and being an enjoyable person to have at a party by not simply playing along with the friendly query, you would have correctly surmised a phenomenon known as the Birthday Paradox.
+"Oh right, mutual birthdays would be represented by pairwise independence, which, if we calculated as part of a larger set would give us a counterintuitively high probability of two being the same."
+"Uh, yeah ... umm, you got it" says the person from behind a painfully forced smile just before they make any paper thin excuse to leave your presence and go talk with others.
+Although you'd have failed miserably at mingling and being an enjoyable person to have at a party by not simply playing along with the friendly query, you would have correctly surmised a situation called the Birthday Paradox.

 Why does this feel so counterintuitive?
 Humans aren’t naturally equipped to grasp probability in large group interactions.
 Most of us would predict we’d need at least half the calendar year’s worth of people for a reasonable chance of a shared birthday.
 But that reasoning ignores the pairwise nature of the match-up game.
 As we calculated previously, in a group of 23 people, there are actually 253 unique pairs.
 That’s 253 potential comparisons for a birthday match — a lot more than just comparing one person to the group.